Case conferences are designed to bring your patient’s support team together to agree on the best pathway forward.

 The person who instigates the case conference is responsible for sharing an agenda ahead of time.
 You should ensure you set aside enough time to allow for the best possible outcome for your patient.
 All participants attending should be prepared to contribute openly and honestly in discussions about the key issues.

-You can charge for participating in the case conference according to SIRA’s Medical Practitioners Fees Order.
+You can charge for participating in the case conference according to the SIRA fees and rates orders (See Medical Practitioners).

 How to prepare for a case conference